-It is well documented1 that America’s infrastructure is in dire straits.
+It is well documented that America’s infrastructure is in dire straits.
 With $3 trillion in need, all possible tools, including leveraging private investment, must be part of the solution.
-While public-private partnerships (P3s) are widely used internationally, several existing barriers2 have limited their use in the United States.
+While public-private partnerships (P3s) are widely used internationally, several existing barriers have limited their use in the United States.
 Minimizing two such barriers begins with simply making more comprehensive information about public infrastructure projects available to the public and potential investors.

 State and local governments should be developing asset inventories, comprehensive lists of all infrastructure they own.
 Asset inventories assemble, in one database, information on the current condition, maintenance costs (for the remainder of an asset’s useful life), replacement costs, and potential impact of a failure for every asset.

 As the Bipartisan Policy Center’s Executive Council on Infrastructure recommended in the report Bridging the Gap Together: A New Model to Modernize U.S. Infrastructure, developing a comprehensive asset inventory enables public officials to effectively schedule and prioritize maintenance, identify deteriorating assets most at risk of failure, and find new ways to generate revenue from existing assets.

 - Detroit deployed an inventory-based solution for the Motor City Mapping program’s effort to revitalize housing conditions, which fully digitized property information, including photographs, to categorize the condition of all 376,000 properties.
 With an updated and categorized inventory in hand, the city implemented new policies and partnerships, such as the Detroit Land Bank Authority, to begin repurposing unused lots, demolishing blighted structures, and building new homes.